intel-secl/docs/docs/product-guides/Foundational & Workload Security/70 Workload Confidentiality.md

 Workload Encryption relies on Platform Attestation to define the security attributes of hosts.
-When a protected image is launched, the Workload Agent on the host launching the VM or container image will detect the attempt (using either Libvirt hooks for VMs, or as a function of CRI-O in the case of containers) and use the Image ID to find the Image Flavor on the Workload Service.
+When a protected image is launched, the Workload Agent on the host launching the container image will detect the attempt (using a function of the CRI-O container runtime) and use the Image ID to find the Image Flavor on the Workload Service.
 The Workload Service will retrieve the current trust report for the host launching the image, and use that report to make a key retrieval request to the key transfer URL retrieved from the image flavor.
 The key transfer URL refers to the URL to the image owner’s Key Broker Service,